Manontheledge/Spring25ProjectCSE4410/README.md

 # Spring25ProjectCSE4410
 decription:
-rougelite shooter in which the objective is eliminating all the enemy's.
-Pick Up Packages for the 4 weapon types
+A rougelite first person shooter, where the primary (and only) objective is to eliminate the enemies without touching them.
+The game includes several pickups, each of which are the different weapons in the game.
+Each weapon includes a different fire mode, a different fire rate, and magazine size.